Analysis: With Justin Britt and D.J. Fluker released, how does the Seahawks’ offensive line look now?

 Brandon Shell: Shell is the presumed starter at right tackle after being the primary starter at that spot for the Jets the past three years.
 He has a $3.475 million cap hit in 2020, now the third-largest of any offensive lineman on the team after Brown and Finney.

 Chad Wheeler: Wheeler, who spent much of last year on the practice squad, was promoted to the active roster for the Green Bay playoff game.
-He has 19 career NFL starts at tackle, all with the Giants in 2017 and 2018.
+He has 19 career starts at tackle, all with the Giants in 2017 and 2018.
 Seahawks offensive-line coach Mike Solari was his position coach with the Giants in 2017.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.